 One-Step Actions Descriptions Actions Executed From Status Alt 1 Step from Relationship Conditionally change the Incident Status to next logical Status (defined by the Incident Status values in Table Management) and/or initiate the next appropriate One-Step Action.
 Incident Form: Next: <status></status> Alt 2 Step from Relationship Conditionally change the Incident Status to next logical Status (defined by the Incident Status values in Table Management) and/or initiate the next appropriate One-Step Action.
 Incident Form: Next: <status></status> Next Step from Relationship Conditionally change the Incident Status to next logical Status (defined by the Incident Status values in Table Management) and/or initiate the next appropriate One-Step Action.
-Incident Form: Next: <status></status> Form Ownership Assign to ANY Individual Assign to Individual Launches the Choose Team window, where a User can choose an Owned By Team for the record; then, launches the Choose User window, where a User can choose a Primary User from the already-selected Team.
+Incident Form: Next: <status></status> Form Ownership Assign to ANY Individual Prompts the User to assign the record to any CSM User (not limited by Team).
+Uses Owned By ID and Owned By Team fields.
 Changes the Incident Status from New to Assigned.
+Incident Form: Assign To link Assign to Individual Launches the Choose Team window, where a User can choose an Owned By Team for the record; then, launches the Choose User window, where a User can choose a Primary User from the already-selected Team.
+Changes the Incident Status from New to Assigned.
 Incident Form: Assign To link Assign to Team Launches the Choose Team window, where a User can choose an Owned By Team for the record.
-Incident Form: Team: link Close Incident Works with Close status.
+Incident Form: Team: link Works with Close status.
 Changes the Incident Status from Resolved to Closed.
 Prompts the User to fill in Resolution Notes and Cause Code if those fields are empty.
+Incident Form

 Reopen Incident Works with Reopen status.
 Changes the Incident Status from Resolved to Reopened, and clears the resolution fields.
 Sets the Resolved Time in minutes and the Total STC Time in minutes to restart the SLA Clock.
 Incident Form Resolve Incident Works with Resolve status.
 Changes Incident Status from In Progress to Resolved, and then prompts the User for a Close Description and Cause Code if those fields are empty.
 Pops up a message if the Incident Record has open Tasks associated with it that need to be closed before the Incident is Resolved.
 Incident Form Set Pending Works with Set Pending status.
 Changes Incident Status from In Progress or Reopened to Pending in order to pause the SLA Clock (Stop The Clock).
 For Incidents in Pending Status, sets them to their previous Status using the Remove Pending Status link.
-Start Work In Progress Works with Begin Work status.
+Incident Form Start Work In Progress Works with Begin Work status.
 Tracks the date/time responded and changes the Incident Status to In Progress.
 If ownership has not yet been assigned, assigns the Incident to the current User and the Team that User belongs to.
 Incident Form Take Ownership Makes the Current User the Primary User of the record.
 Changes the Incident Status from New to Assigned.
-Other Creates a new Knowledge Article (KA) populated with the Description, Categorization, and Solution/Workaround from the Incident.
+Other Nominate for KB Creates a new Knowledge Article (KA) populated with the Description, Categorization, and Solution/Workaround from the Incident.
 Use to submit information from an Incident Record as a KA to the Knowledge Base.
 A KA is a separate record with its own workflow.
 Incident Form: Submit to Knowledge Base action Remove/Change Requester Launches the Select an option window where a User can choose to remove or change the Requester.
 Incident Form: Remove/Change Requester action